GM2 Sounds

 C must be 5-10,12,14,15.
 Channel 10 is reserved for ‘GM drums’

-– mute the keyboard sound by the ‘parts volume knobs’
+– mute the keyboard sound by the ‘parts volume knobs’ - Now look for a nice GM sound:

 If you can use CRTLR V-Combo EDITOR (e.g. Windows and Mac users):